hhovhann/document-comment-service/README.md

 - Use the json file and import in postman to test the endpoints [document-commenting.postman_collection.json](postman/document-commenting.postman_collection.json)

 ### Nice to Have
-- Tests (manual, load/stress, penetration, unit, integration)
+- Tests (load/stress, penetration, unit, integration)
-- Containerize (add containerisation for backend service and the database)
+- Containerize support (for backend service and the database)
-- Add Documentation for methods more then OpenAPI
 - Add Liquibase support
-- Add Logging support
+- Non Functional Requirements support
 - ETC